28-Year-Old Wide Receiver – Free Agent

 2014 Fantasy Football Outlook

-Simpson's 2013 performance essentially equaled his 2011 career year in Cincinnati, but with Cordarelle Patterson set to assume a larger role in the Vikings' passing game this season it's hard to see S...
+Simpson's 2013 performance essentially equaled his 2011 career year in Cincinnati, but with Cordarrelle Patterson set to assume a larger role in the Vikings' passing game this season it's hard to see ...

 Jerome Simpson Contract Information:

-Signed with the Vikings in March of 2014.
+Released by the Vikings in September of 2014.

 To instantly reveal our fantasy analysis of every player – including Jerome Simpson – simply subscribe now.